Afroman17/Afroman17/README.md

-- 👋 Hi, I’m @Afroman17
+- 👋 Hi, I’m Robert
-- 👀 I’m interested in becoming a fullstack developer
+- 👀 I’m a Frontend Dev
-- 🌱 I’m currently learning Javascript, HTML, CSS and React
+- 🌱 React, Typescript, NextJs.
+Im interested in learning Flutter and React Native
 - 📫 How to reach me https://www.linkedin.com/in/robert-castro-b7b259212/